phanrahan/magma/docs/when_internals.md

   * `AggregateWireable`
     * Overview
+      * This extends the `Wireable` code with logic to handle the resolution of conditionally driven values.
+This ensures that resolved children inherit the when logic of the parent.
     * Methods
       * `_get_conditional_drivee_info`: used in the resolve pipeline, collect the relevant information related to the when drivers before calling